 Round Two: The Board selects 30 songs (the best 5 songs in each category) to send on to the judges in Round Two.
 (These 30 finalists’ names are posted on the website.)
 Those songs are assigned to whichever judge’s expertise is best-suited to evaluate that category, and multiple judges will be judging each category.
 The top-scoring song in each category is a Category Winner.

 Round Three: The judges re-evaluate each Category Winner against one another to choose the Grand Award Winner.
-(Yes, the Grand Award Winner is also one of the Category Winners.)
+(Yes, the Grand Award Winner is also a Category Winner by default.)

 Scoring: Each song can score a possible total of 100 points.
-The song with the highest total score is the Grand Award Winner.
+The song with the highest total of all six judge's scores is the Grand Award Winner.
 In the event of a tie, the judges will decide on a consensus basis which song should be the winner.

-We’re very fortunate to have a stellar judging panel again this year!
+We’re very fortunate to have our stellar judging panel back again this year!